wan54/CappuccinoSpringDwr/README.markdown

 ## Example

-This repository contains an example app that demonstrates the integration of [Cappuccino](http://www.cappuccino.org) app with [Springframework](http://www.springframework.org) and [DWR](http://directwebremoting.org).
+This repository contains an example app that demonstrates the integration of [Cappuccino](http://www.cappuccino.org) app with J2EE technologies, namely [Springframework](http://www.springframework.org) and [DWR](http://directwebremoting.org).
 This app also demonstrates how Javascript and Objective-J can co-exist.

 There are several files that you should look at to understand how the whole thing works: